Staff

 Anita Lorraine Moore, Communications Manager anita@hawriver.org

-Anita creates and publishes the HRA newsletter, graphic design, social media and other communications-related projects at the Haw River Assembly.
-She’s a writer, artist, musician and maker at heart.
-At HRA, she gets to create engaging and interactive outreach materials using storytelling, highlighting the wonderful work of our community’s efforts to protect and restore the Haw River.
-Anita was raised in Alamance County, currently lives in Saxapahaw while building an off-grid, tiny house in Snow Camp.
+Anita publishes the HRA newsletter, press releases, website, graphic design, social media, storytelling, writing, messaging and other communications-related projects at the Haw River Assembly.
+She’s an artist, musician, writer and maker at heart.
+At HRA, she gets to create engaging and interactive outreach materials using storytelling, highlighting the wonderful work of the Haw River Assembly’s efforts to protect and restore the Haw River.
+Anita was raised in Alamance County and lives in Snow Camp.
 She earned a Masters of Social Justice in Intercultural Communications, focusing on Policy Advocacy and Community Organizing at the School for International Training (SIT) in Brattleboro, Vermont.
 At Appalachian State (Boone, NC) in 2008, she earned a BS in Anthropology and a BA in Religious Studies.
-Anita is both an instructor of Critical Thinking and volunteer on the Racial Equity, Diversity & Inclusion commission at Alamance Community College.

 ~